Published 22:06 IST, January 7th 2021

 Advertisement

-Attitudes toward French mission are mixed.
+Attitudes toward the French mission are mixed.

-“French troops could t stay forever ... so many and (with) such mixed results.
-In a way, this is a good thing, because it will push each country to take more responsibility,” and collaborate better, said Chrysogone Zougmore, president of Burkinabe Movement for Human Rights, a civil society group in Burkina Faso.
+“French troops could not stay forever ... so many and (with) such mixed results.
+In a way, this is a good thing, because it will push each country to take more responsibility,” and collaborate better, said Chrysogone Zougmore, president of the Burkinabe Movement for Human Rights, a civil society group in Burkina Faso.

 Advertisement

-intentions of newly-elected President Joe Biden regarding U.S. troops in Africa will also be a key factor in determining France's next steps.
+The intentions of newly-elected President Joe Biden regarding U.S. troops in Africa will also be a key factor in determining France's next steps.

 22:06 IST, January 7th 2021